d-c-a-m-p/basic-keylogger/README.md

 I use the subprocess package in the launcher in order to run both scripts and give root access to the keylogger

+Snake.zip is a folder that contains the three python scripts, an executable version of snakeGameLauncher.py, and the packages the scripts depend on

 written by Drew Campbell